Why Do Protocols Have Layers? A Deep Dive into Network Architecture

 Q: Why are there different layered models (OSI and TCP/IP)?

 A: The OSI model is a theoretical framework designed to standardize network communication.
-The TCP/IP model is a practical implementation used extensively on the internet.
+Here's the thing — the TCP/IP model is a practical implementation used extensively on the internet.
 They both achieve the same goal – organized and efficient data transmission – but through different approaches.

 Q: Can we have a non-layered protocol architecture?